amygorgon/didtyronzil/docs/implementation/models.md

-# Sidetree models
+# tyronZIL-js Sidetree models

-The Sidetree protocol requires the following data structures, which are in TypeScript for the tyronZIL-js implementation:
+The Sidetree protocol requires the following data structures, which are in TypeScript for tyronZIL-js, the Node.js implementation:

 ## Public key model